5 GDPR Compliance Pains That Won’t Go AwayNovember 11, 2019 |GDPR

 35% of the survey respondents didn’t even know what led them to face data breaches.
 Besides, negligent insiders, third-party threats and cyber-attacks are the leading cause of data breaches.

-Winton said it’s a concern that companies do not understand the cause of the breach as presumably that increases the risk of the offence.”
+Winton said it’s a concern that companies do not understand the cause of the breach as presumably that increases the risk of the offense.”

 In accordance with Weaver, “organisations identify IT security as the most responsible party for GDPR compliance.
 But the bottom line is the DPO doesn’t operate in a vacuum.”